 How To Colour Your Plastic Milk

 During the vinegar soak you can add some food colouring if you want.
 Just put a few drops in with the vinegar while it is soaking and it will colour the curds.
 Or make yours glow in the dark with our favourite trick!

 Now squish it into your molds.
 We used silicone molds to make Lego minifigs and dinosaurs.

 You can also shape it by hand.
 Roll it to create beads, then use a skewer to put a hole through it before setting it aside to dry.
 Or flatten it and use some cookie cutters.

-The drying process takes time, approximately 2 days depending on your natural humidity levels.
+The drying process takes time, approximately 2 days depending on your natural humidity levels and how much moisture you removed with the paper towels.
 But you can remove it from the silicone molds after 24 hours and this will help speed up the drying time.

 Once dry, clean up the edges a bit if necessary, just like you would with any other casting.
 You can do this with just your fingers, a piece of sand paper or other tools.
 It will be hard plastic now, so it might take a little extra work!